lmmentel/mendeleev/docs/electronegativity.rst

 Pauling
 =======

-Pauling's thermchemical scale was introduced in [4]_ as a relative scale based on electronegativity differences:
+Pauling's thermochemical scale was introduced in [4]_ as a relative scale based on electronegativity differences:

 .. math::